videoDAC/livepeer-broadcaster/README.md

 **Configuring Video**: The big black box in the middle of the screen it your "canvas" for visual content.

-You can have 1 or more "Scenes", and on each scene you can add 1 or more "Sources", e.g. video from a webcam.
+You can have 1 or more "Scenes", and on each scene you can add 1 or more "Sources".

+"Sources" can be text, image, recorded video, live video (from camera), screenshare, window share.

 **Configuring Audio**: The "Mixer" is where you configure the sound for your livestream.